A. General Terms - applicable to all Accounts

-Before an Account can be opened, a Parent or Guardian must have a valid external link with Tangerine, which is in good standing at the time of opening of a Children’s Savings Account.
-Should the Parent or Guardian cease to hold an Account with the bank, the bank reserves the right to settle the Children’s Savings Account in favour of either the Child or Parent or Guardian by any means it deems appropriate.
-The Parent or Guardian must agree to act as agent for the bank in satisfying its identity verification and anti-money laundering obligation and agree to provide all information and documents as may be required by the bank from time to time, including consents for e-signatures and for electronic delivery of any documents necessary for the maintenance of the Account.
+Before an Account can be opened, a Parent or Guardian must have a valid Account with Tangerine Bank, which is in good standing at the time of opening of a Children’s Savings Account.
+If the Parent or Guardian ceases to hold an Account with the bank, the bank reserves the right to settle the Children’s Savings Account in favour of either the Child or Parent or Guardian by any means it deems appropriate.
+The Parent or Guardian must agree to meet his/her identity verification and anti-money laundering obligations and agree to provide all information and documents as may be required by the bank from time to time, including consents for e-signatures and for electronic delivery of any documents necessary for the maintenance of the Account.
 An Account for which information or documentation remains outstanding may be restricted or frozen until such time that the outstanding requirements are satisfied.
 The Parent or Guardian will have sole signing authority over the Account.

 Unless otherwise specified, the Account will be converted into a Joint Savings Account held in both the Parent or Guardian and Child’s name upon the Child’s attainment of the age of majority in the province in which he or she resides.
 Prior to the Child’s attainment of the age of majority, Tangerine will use its best efforts to obtain all information required to complete Account conversion.
 Parent or Guardian agrees and acknowledges that any pre-authorized transactions such as automatic withdrawals or payments may be deleted upon conversion.
 Failure by the Parent or Guardian or Child to fulfill all the necessary requirements for conversion, including providing the necessary information to Tangerine Bank, may result in a “freeze” being placed on the newly created Tangerine Savings Account until such time as the requirements are met to the satisfaction of Tangerine Bank.
 At the time of conversion, any pending or reoccurring transactions that had been set up between the Children’s Savings Account and any accounts belonging to the Parent or Guardian will be cancelled.